- Amphetamines are a type of stimulant, and can be highly addictive.

 - not complete or perform tasks as well

 - have poor hygiene

 - steal to get money to support your drug habit

 - try to hide your amphetamine abuse from others

-- not be able to stop using amphetamines
+- find it difficult to stop using amphetamines

 - make excuses to yourself and others to use amphetamines

-- experience withdrawal symptoms if you do not use amphetamines
+- experience withdrawal symptoms if you don’t use amphetamines

 - have episodes of violence and mood disturbances

 - have anxiety